Here are some wonderful ways to get connected in ministries at Holy Comforter.

 La Escuelita Weekday School provides a nurturing, age-appropriate environment for children ages 1 year through pre-Kindergarten.
 La Escuelita’s skilled, loving teachers utilize Creative Curriculum, using a dual-language English and Spanish approach.
 The teachers in each class work as a team, with one native English speaker and one native Spanish speaker.
 We welcome and appreciate volunteers who will work with our teachers, reading stories with the children, working in small groups to reinforce preschool skills, sorting and organizing artwork, or taking materials home to cut and prepare for the classroom.
 Contact Lauren Cavins.

 The vestry is the lay governing board of our parish and are responsible for the financial condition and physical assets of the parish, as well as for hiring the rector and setting his salary.
 Twelve members each serve a 3-year term, with a fraction of the members changing each year to provide continuity.
 To be eligible you must be an official member at Holy Comforter, confirmed, 16 or older, and faithful in attending worship, and in giving of your time, talent and treasure.
 Nominations begin in September and elections are held each November at our annual parish meeting.
-Contact: Senior Warden, Russell Weil.
+Contact: Senior Warden, Mary Lindsay Evans.

 Cooking at Charlotte Shelters